ahmadtc1/ConnectFour/README.md

 # ConnectFour
-Connect Four game coded using Java in ReadyToProgram
+Connect Four game coded using Java in ReadyToProgram including a GUI